France threatens to break refinery blockades in strike standoff

 The oil giant’s management “is right to demand that blockades be lifted before there can be negotiations”, Veran said.

+Also on Tuesday, Finance Minister Bruno Le Maire called breaking up the blockades “the only solution”.

-Once access to refineries and depots was free, it would take around two weeks for the fuel situation to be back to normal, Veran said.
+Once access to refineries and depots was free, it would take around two weeks for the fuel situation to return to normal, Veran said.

-Stoppages continued at several refineries Tuesday, including at France’s biggest near Le Havre in the north of the country after the CGT renewed its strike call and widened strike action to more than a dozen service stations along French motorways.
+But stoppages continued at several refineries, including at France’s biggest near Le Havre in the north of the country, after strikers at TotalEnergies Tuesday voted to extend their action.

+“We are still waiting for details from management on what they want to negotiate on,” Eric Sellini, coordinator for the CGT union at the oil major, told AFP.

 Unions at the French branch of Esso-ExxonMobil on Tuesday also renewed their strike call, rejecting a pay offer by management.

-Motorists formed long queues outside petrol stations early Tuesday.
-In central Paris, traffic slowed as waiting cars blocked roads, cycling paths and pedestrian crossings, hoping to be served before the pumps went dry.
+Motorists formed long queues outside petrol stations from early Tuesday.
+In central Paris, traffic slowed as waiting cars blocked roads, cycle paths and pedestrian crossings, hoping to be served before the pumps went dry.

 The petrol crisis comes at a time of high energy prices and inflation that are sapping French households’ purchasing power.